fnhipster/dirtydining/README.md

 # Dirty Dining 💩

-Dirty Dining connects Floridians with their local Health Inspectors.
+Dirty Dining connects Floridian foodies with their local Health Inspectors allowing them to make healthy restaurant choices.
+Simply put, we put in the map restaurants have committed serious health violations through a responsible rating system while giving them the opportunity to redeem themselves once they pass their next Health inspection.

 ## Tech Stack